Environmental Public Health Tracking: Air Quality Data

 Ozone

-Annual days above standard
+Number of days above standard

 Particulate matter less than 2.5 micrometers (PM2.5)

-This measure is the annual number of person-days with particulate matter less than 2.5 micrometers (PM2.5) levels above the National Ambient Air Quality Standard.
-The measure includes both monitored and modeled data.
-The monitored data comes from the U.S. Environmental Protection Agency (EPA) Air Quality System (AQS).
-When AQS data are available from multiple monitors for a given county and day, the highest 24-hour average (daily) PM2.5 concentration among all the monitors is selected for purposes of creating daily county-level data.
+This measure shows the average concentration of PM2.5 in a location over a year's span of time.
+The measure includes both monitored and modeled data, both coming from the EPA.
+When air quality data are available from multiple monitors for a given county and day, the highest 24-hour average (daily) PM2.5 concentration among all the monitors is selected for purposes of creating daily county-level data.
 EPA provides modeled estimates of PM2.5 using Downscaler (DS) model, which uses a statistical approach to fuse monitored data in areas where monitors exist, and relies on Community Multi-scale Air Quality (CMAQ) modeled output in areas without monitors.
-DS modeled estimates are available by census tract centroid; the geographic center of the census tract.
+DS modeled estimates are available by census tract centroid the geographic center of the census tract.
 Daily county-level modeled estimates are obtained by selecting the maximum value observed among all the census tracts within each county.
 County-level PM2.5 measures are created using monitor data when available and using modeled estimates for days and locations without such data.